AswiniChirumamilla/Portfolio/README.md

 🎯 Features:
 🛠 Skills Section.

 1.Grid layout of technologies known

 2.Hover effects for visual interaction

 📁 Projects Section

 .
 Dynamic grid of project cards

 .
 Project names with placeholder links

 .
 GitHub profile linked

 📄 Resume Section

-  Embedded PDF viewer using <iframe>
+  >Embedded PDF viewer using <iframe>

-  Direct link to download resume
+  >Direct link to download resume
 ✉️ Contact Section
-  Contact form with input validation
+  >Contact form with input validation

-  Social media links
+  >Social media links

-  Responsive and accessible layout
+  >Responsive and accessible layout
 📸 Screenshots
-  Include screenshots of the Home, About, Skills, Projects, Resume, and Contact sections here if publishing online.
+  > Include screenshots of the Home, About, Skills, Projects, Resume, and Contact sections here if publishing online.
 🚀 Getting Started
   To run this project locally:
-    Clone or download this repository.
+   1. Clone or download this repository.

-    Make sure you have a web browser installed (e.g., Chrome).
+   2. Make sure you have a web browser installed (e.g., Chrome).

-    Open index.html in the browser.
+   3.Open index.html in the browser.
 Or use a live server:
 If using VS Code:
 i.
 Install Live Server extension.